-Many years of personal, family and work experience with cancer led Leslie Vietmeier to join the Survivorship Program as a nurse practitioner.
+Many years of personal, family and work experience with cancer led Leslie Heron (formerly, Vietmeier) to join the Survivorship Program as a nurse practitioner.

 "Having been through cancer diagnosis, treatment, remissions, palliative care and deaths with family members, friends and patients, I have cared for and interacted with people with cancer all of my life," she said.
 "I worked in hospice as a new registered nurse many years ago, so working with cancer survivors seems a wonderful way to bring my years of health care experience full circle."